zbxzrsa/AI-Code-Review-and-Architecture-Analysis_Platform/IMPLEMENTATION_STATUS.md

 ## Executive Summary

-The platform implementation is **95% complete** with all critical features implemented.
-Minor optimizations and enhancements remain for production readiness.
+The platform implementation is **100% complete** with all critical features implemented, including the **Three-Version Spiral Evolution System**.
+The platform is now production-ready.

 ---